 The physical size and weight of the Canon 1100D and the Fujifilm X-T3 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1100D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T3 is somewhat smaller (5 percent) than the Canon 1100D.
 However, the X-T3 is markedly heavier (9 percent) than the 1100D.
 It is noteworthy in this context that the X-T3 is splash and dust-proof, while the 1100D does not feature any corresponding weather-sealing.